Cryptic-dev1/Akitacoin/doc/README.md

-Meowcoin Core
+Akitacoin Core
 ==============

 Setup
 ---------------------
-Meowcoin Core is the original Meowcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Meowcoin transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.
+Akitacoin Core is the original Akitacoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Akitacoin transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.

-To download compiled binaries of the Meowcoin Core and wallet, visit the [GitHub release page](https://github.com/JustAResearcher/Meowcoin/releases).
+To download compiled binaries of the Akitacoin Core and wallet, visit the [GitHub release page](https://github.com/Cryptic-dev1/Akitacoin/releases).

 Running
 ---------------------
-The following are some helpful notes on how to run Meowcoin on your native platform.
+The following are some helpful notes on how to run Akitacoin on your native platform.

 ### Linux